Lexxx0806/data-structures-project/README.md

 py -m pip install -r requirements.txt

 Run the server:

 py server.py

-Leave this terminal open.
-The server is now running at http://127.0.0.1:5000.
+Note: Do not click the link it gives you (it will show a 404).
+Just leave this terminal open.

 2. Front-End (Team 2)